Why is confidentiality broken?

 Or practically, as with Chris Palmer’s State of Security, which points out the specifics of our leaky-sieve information tools.

-Slamming PGP and the cryptopunk model of human behaviour it assumes, that is a cottage industry.
+Slamming PGP and the cryptopunk model of human behaviour it presumes, that is a cottage industry.

 GPG and HTTPS (X509) are broken in usability terms because the conceptual model of trust embedded in each network does not correspond to how people actually experience the world.
 As a result, there is a constant grind between people and these systems, mainly showing up as a series of user interface disasters.
 The GPG web of trust results in absurd social constructs like signing parties because it does not work and creating social constructs that weird to support it is a sign of that: stand in a line and show 50 strangers your government ID to prove you exist?
 Really?
 Likewise, anybody who’s tried to buy an X509 certificate (HTTPS cert) knows the process is absurd: anybody who’s really determined can probably figure out how to fake your details if they happen to be doing this before you do it for yourself, and of the 1500 or so Certificate Authorities issuing trust credentials at least one is weak or compromised by a State, and all your browser will tell you is “yes, I trust this credential absolutely.”
 You just don’t get any say in the matter at all.